joseballester/abb-ros-catkin/README.md

 - **RRI mode:** EGM predecessor, deprecated.

 When started, the ROS node is working in standard and blocking mode.
 Standard non-blocking mode can be activated using the [`SetComm`](#setcomm) service, and EGM can be activated via the [`ActivateEGM`](#activateegm) service.

+### Using EGM

+EGM operation mode relies in a constant flow of information between the robot and the computer.
+More concretely, the robot checks the incoming information (poses or speeds) from the computer and executes it at an approximate rate of 248 Hz.
+If the user publishes at `/robotN_EGM/SetCartesian` at a slower rate or does not publish at all, those queries will result in no motion (previously sent position or zero speed).

 ## Service calls